 AS /A2 Level Media

-Students require a minimum of 5 A*-B grades at GCSE or equivalent, including a B grade or above in English and Mathematics.
+Students require a minimum of 5 A*-B grades at GCSE (new GCSE Grade 5) or equivalent, including a grade 5 or above in English and Mathematics.

 Media and communications are among the world’s largest industries and have huge influence not only on influencing personal opinions but also in shaping international and government policy.
 A key aim of this course is to make students “media literate” so that they are able to critically question and analyse what they see on television, films, radio, newspapers and magazines.